-Domestic Violence statutes:
+2017 Domestic Violence statutes:

-565.72, Domestic assault, first degree 1.
-A person commits the crime of domestic assault in the first degree if he or she attempts to kill or knowingly causes or attempts to cause serious physical injury to a family or household member, including any child who is a member of the family or household, as defined in section 455.010.
+- 565.072.
+Domestic assault, first degree 1.
+A person commits the offense of domestic assault in the first degree if he or she attempts to kill or knowingly causes or attempts to cause serious physical injury to a domestic victim, as the term "domestic victim" is defined under section 565.002. - 2.
+The offense of domestic assault in the first degree is a class B felony unless in the course thereof the person inflicts serious physical injury on the victim, in which case it is a class A felony. - 565.073.

-565.73.
 Domestic assault, second degree 1.
-A person commits the crime of domestic assault in the second degree if the act involves a family or household member, including any child who is a member of the family or household, as defined in section 455.010, and he or she: (1) Attempts to cause or knowingly causes physical injury to such family or household member by any means, including but not limited to, by use of a deadly weapon or dangerous instrument, or by choking or strangulation; or (2) Recklessly causes serious physical injury to such family or household member; or (3) Recklessly causes physical injury to such family or household member by means of any deadly weapon.
+A person commits the offense of domestic assault in the second degree if the act involves a domestic victim, as the term "domestic victim" is defined under section 565.002, and he or she: - (1) Knowingly causes physical injury to such domestic victim by any means, including but not limited to, use of a deadly weapon or dangerous instrument, or by choking or strangulation; or

-565.74, Domestic assault, third degree 1.
-A person commits the crime of domestic assault in the third degree if the act involves a family or household member, including any child who is a member of the family or household, as defined in section 455.010 and: (1) The person attempts to cause or recklessly causes physical injury to such family or household member; or (2) With criminal negligence the person causes physical injury to such family or household member by means of a deadly weapon or dangerous instrument; or (3) The person purposely places such family or household member in apprehension of immediate physical injury by any means; or (4) The person recklessly engages in conduct which creates a grave risk of death or serious physical injury to such family or household member; or (5) The person knowingly causes physical contact with such family or household member knowing the other person will regard the contact as offensive; or (6) The person knowingly attempts to cause or causes the isolation of such family or household member by unreasonably and substantially restricting or limiting such family or household member's access to other persons, telecommunication devices or transportation for the purpose of isolation.
+- (2) Recklessly causes serious physical injury to such domestic victim; or - (3) Recklessly causes physical injury to such domestic victim by means of any deadly weapon. - 2.
+The offense of domestic assault in the second degree is a class D felony. - 565.074.
+Domestic assault, third degree 1.
+A person commits the offense of domestic assault in the third degree if he or she attempts to cause physical injury or knowingly causes physical pain or illness to a domestic victim, as the term "domestic victim" is defined under section 565.002. - 2.
+The offense of domestic assault in the third degree is a class E felony. - 565.076.
+Domestic assault in the fourth degree, 1.
+A person commits the offense of domestic assault in the fourth degree if the act involves a domestic victim, as the term "domestic victim" is defined under section 565.002, and: - (1) The person attempts to cause or recklessly causes physical injury, physical pain, or illness to such domestic victim; - (2) With criminal negligence the person causes physical injury to such domestic victim by means of a deadly weapon or dangerous instrument; - (3) The person purposely places such domestic victim in apprehension of immediate physical injury by any means; - (4) The person recklessly engages in conduct which creates a substantial risk of death or serious physical injury to such domestic victim; - (5) The person knowingly causes physical contact with such domestic victim knowing he or she will regard the contact as offensive; or - (6) The person knowingly attempts to cause or causes the isolation of such domestic victim by unreasonably and substantially restricting or limiting his or her access to other persons, telecommunication devices or transportation for the purpose of isolation. - 2.
+The offense of domestic assault in the fourth degree is a class A misdemeanor, unless the person has previously been found guilty of the offense of domestic assault, of any assault offense under this chapter, or of any offense against a domestic victim committed in violation of any county or municipal ordinance in any state, any state law, any federal law, or any military law which if committed in this state two or more times would be a violation of this section, in which case it is a class E felony.
+The offenses described in this subsection may be against the same domestic victim or against different domestic victims.